datalad-handbook/book/docs/glossary.rst

    bash
       A Unix shell and command language.

+   Bitbucket
+      Bitbucket is an online platform where one can store and share version controlled projects using Git (and thus also DataLad project), similar to :term:`GitHub` or :term:`GitLab`.
+See `bitbucket.org <https://bitbucket.org.com/>`_.

    branch
       Git concept: A lightweight, independent history streak of your dataset.
 Branches can contain less, more, or changed files compared to other branches, and one can :term:`merge` the changes